snowkidind/sovcube.run/README.md

 - Add more info to My Account page.
 - - Specifically:
-- - - Add "Time Left until next withdrawal"
-- - - List timelocking transactions.
+- - - List personal timelocking transactions.

 - Add more info to Stats page
 - - Specifically: